wso2/docs-ei/en/streaming-integrator/docs/guides/handling-errors.md

 - `bufferSize` denotes the size of the ring buffer that is used in the disruptor when publishing events to the ErrorStore.
 This has to be a power of two.
 If not, it throws an exception during initialization.
 The default buffer size is `1024`.
 - If the `dropWhenBufferFull` is set to `true`, the event is dropped when the capacity of the ring buffer is insufficient.

-This can be used with the following.
+This can be used with the following:

-1. With Siddhi Streams
+- Siddhi Streams

+    This on-error action can be specified for a  stream via the `@OnError()` annotation.

+    The Siddhi query uses the `cast("abc", "double")` which intentionally generates an error for testing purposes.

     ```
     @OnError(action='STORE')
     define stream StreamA (symbol string, amount double);